-- 290 VME), the amplitude error of the anomaly field (SD, cRMSL), or the error in pattern similarity of the anomaly field (CORR, cVSC).
+- 285 VME), the amplitude error of the anomaly field (SD, cRMSL), or the error in pattern similarity of the anomaly field (CORR, cVSC).
 For example, the ME and cRMSD of M1 in simulating SLP are 0.106 and 0.563, respectively, indicating that the overall error is caused mainly by the error in the anomaly field (Fig. 5).
 The cRMSD can be further attributed to the poor amplitude (1.275) and pattern similarity (0.906), which can be shown more clearly in a Taylor diagram or VFE diagram.
-Similarly, one can also decompose model errors into mean error (VME) and overall error of the anomaly field (cRMSVD) in - 295 terms of the simulation of multiple variables.
+Similarly, one can also decompose model errors into mean error (VME) and overall error of the anomaly field (cRMSVD) in terms of the simulation of multiple variables. - 290 terms of the simulation of multiple variables.